 Advice for Consumers | -Consumers should stop using these product bearing the affected batch number(s).
 They shall contact their physician or healthcare provider(s) if they have experienced any problem that may be related to using this product. -All therapeutic products must be obtained from authorized licensed pharmacies /outlets.
 Their authenticity and condition should be carefully checked.
 If you have any doubts, please seek advice from your pharmacist. |

-The Drug Registration Board convened its 345th meeting on 19th to 21st February, 2025 in the Committee Room of the Drug Regulatory Authority of Pakistan, Prime Minister’s National Health Complex, Park Road, Islamabad.
+The Drug Registration Board convened its 347th meeting on 28th – 30th APRIL, 2025 in the Committee Room of the Drug Regulatory Authority of Pakistan, Prime Minister’s National Health Complex, Park Road, Islamabad.
 The minutes of the meeting are hereby circulated for the information of all stakeholders.

 Rapid Alert